BOTOX® for TMJ Treatment in San Francisco, CA

 BOTOX® Injections for Bruxism

 Common bruxism treatments range from sleeping with an uncomfortable mouth guard to exercise regimens meant to relax certain muscles.
-With BOTOX® treatment, Dr. Cornehl can quickly relax the facial muscles responsible for teeth clenching and grinding and relieve symptoms such as:
+With BOTOX® treatment, our TMJ specialist, Dr. Cornehl, can quickly relax the facial muscles responsible for teeth clenching and grinding and relieve symptoms such as:

 Results typically last for four to six months.